compphoto/RealisticImageEnhancement/README.md

 python test.py --mask_root "$mask_root" --rgb_root "$rgb_root" --result_path "$result_path" --init_parameternet_weights "bestmodels/editnet_amplify.pth" --result_for_decrease 0 --batch_size 1
 ```

+# AdobeStock Images

+The Sample images we used in our user study are picked from [AdobeStock](https://stock.adobe.com) dataset.
+We cannot share the images directly due to licence restrictions but we are providing the original AdobeStock link to these images [here](./adobestockdatasetlink.md) to ease future comparisons.

 # Training RealismNet and EditingNet